 It is during this stage where the final beer begins to take its shape.
 The level of heat that the green malt is subjected to will play a big role in the final style of beer that is produced.
 It has much to do with determining the color of beer:

 - Low temperatures will form the base for pale-colored beers, including pale ales and lagers.

 - Increase the temperature a little more and the malt can be used to make amber-colored beers, such as amber ales, Scottish ales, and Oktoberfest.

 - At even higher temperatures, the malt will create dark brown beers like brown ales and dunkels.

 - The highest temperatures are used to make the darkest, almost black, beers.
 These include porters and stouts.

 To further complicate matters, the finished malt may be roasted after kilning.
-This is done at very high temperatures in a roaster.
-Again, the level of roasting will factor into the darkness of the beer as well as the amount of carbonation it has.
+This is done at high temperatures in a roaster.
+The level of roasting will factor into the darkness of the beer as well as the amount of carbonation it has.

-Of course, there are many other factors that go into any beer recipe, including a variety of sugars, adjuncts, and other grains that may be added.
-Yet, the way the malted barley is produced gets each brew started down it's particular path.
+There are many other factors that go into any beer recipe, including a variety of sugars, adjuncts, and other grains that may be added.
+Yet, the way the malted barley is produced gets each brew started down its particular path.